 His newest single was one of the songs Feralman wrote after getting a serious diagnosis.
 As he spent weeks waiting for the results which fortunately were good, a lot of self-reflection and contemplative thoughts followed.
 Titled aptly “The Ballad of Life and Death“, it’s a relationship between life and death, bringing together the strongly contrasting emotions those both are associated with.

 Joyful and gentle guitars follow the story of death meeting life, telling it with unbeatable lightness.
 Which, I imagine, brings about the comfort and solace knowing that death is part of life and there’s nothing to fear about that.
 The lyrics make it clear as well as the lady representing Life invites Death in for food and warmth, saying “Gotta get some life in you”.
 The cheerful sound is so captivating and uplifting it inspires to nod along, and it would definitely sound splendid on a live setting at an intimate venue.
 A little song full of joy and acceptance set to wipe away fear of death and perhaps make it easier to handle the usually so heavy topic.

 This single is part of Feralman’s second album “Allegories” that’s soon about to land.
 Preorders are already open – a great opportunity to buy something fresh especially if you love folk at its soulful and sonically diverse core.
 Feralman is all that and a lot of tenderness!

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, TikTok, SoundCloud, YouTube, and Spotify.
+Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, TikTok, SoundCloud, YouTube, Apple Music, and Spotify.
 You can also check out her official website.
 If you enjoy their music and are able to provide monetary support, you might consider downloading it on Bandcamp.